 Our book about Valuable Agile Retrospectives has been published!

-When there are issues in a team that need to be discussed, I have each team member state how they feel about the past sprint in 1 word.
+When there are issues in a team that need to be discussed, I have each team member state how they feel about the past sprint in one word.
 Chances are big that at one or more words, with some questioning, triggers a discussion where things are spoken out about the team that often don’t reach the surface.

 The sprint that failed

 I once did a retrospective with a team, where I felt at the start of the meeting that something was wrong.
 Team member came in and took their seats, quietly waiting for the sticky notes to be distributed so that they could write down what went good, and what could be improved (as we did in the previous retrospectives).
-I quickly decided that another technique was needed to help this team, so I asked them if we could make a quick round where each team member would state in 1 word how they had experienced the sprint.
+I quickly decided that another technique was needed to help this team, so I asked them if we could make a quick round where each team member would state in one word how they had experienced the sprint.
 Where the first one said is was “ok” (with a somewhat negative tone), the second team member used the word “troublesome” and the third one said it “sucked”.

 Given the confirmation that I got in the room, I facilitated a discussion with the team where we explored the reasons that they felt like this about the sprint.
 Techniques like 5 times why from Root Cause Analysis helped to get a deeper understanding of the causes, and to discuss what the team could do to prevent similar issues in a next sprint.
 Team members were invited to share their feelings about things.
 I felt a lot of relief, as the issues had been bothering them but until now they had not found any opportunity to discuss them, and to deal with the situation.
 After a final check to assure that everything that needed to be said had been brought up the team members left the room, relieved and empowered to deal with similar issues in the future.

-What’s needed to do a 1 word retrospective?
+What’s needed to do a one-word exercise?

 - Establish trust and openness